yeoman-projects/generator-cheetah/README.md

-## Installation
+## 3-Step Installation Process
 - npm install -g yo
-- npm install webpack-style-bundler
+- npm install generator-cheetah
-- yo webpack-style-bundler
+- yo cheetah

-##Webpack Style Bundler
+##Cheetah.
-TLDR: Takes a folder of scss or sass files and transforms into a single optimised .css file.
+TLDR: Takes a folder of scss or sass files and transforms into a single optimised .css file; providing sourcemaps on all builds.
+Also compresses index.html and bundles all the .js files resepectively.
 - npm run build
 - npm run start
 - npm run release

-###Get Started
+###Getting Started
-To get this template working with your project you must first sync your **src directory** with this project, such that all of your existing files are contained within **/src**.
 Please note that webpack is expecting *index.js* and *index.html* as your main files.
-Webpack will handle the rest.
-This project supports React version 16.8.*, but you will need to merge your package.json dependencies with ours to ensure you have the required node modules to run your project.
+The generator will handle the rest.
+This project supports React version 16.8.*, but you will need to merge your package.json dependencies with ours to ensure that you have the required node modules to run your project.

 ###npm run build (production build)
  - creates 'contenthashed' file for caching